rolledhand/authored-DRTs/README.md

 config-2020.ocio
 ```

 The active display-rendering views are intentionally curated.
-The current OpenDRT-facing view order starts with the Flawed Emulsion family, then Bleached, Gentle Touch, Shifted Crisp, OpenDRT Standard, and the retained JP2499DRT views.
+The authored OpenDRT family starts with Flawed Emulsion, then Bleached, Gentle Touch, Shifted Crisp, and OpenDRT Standard, followed by the authored JP2499DRT family.

-## Authored Display Responses
+## Authored OpenDRT Family

 All views in this section are intentionally authored display responses rather than neutral technical transforms.
 The descriptions below summarize the intended image character of each one.